The Tiny House Kit

 Upgrades

-The Standard Tiny House Kit comes with a standalone inverter.
-A standalone inverter is DIY friendly with a standard 3-pin plug point, but requires a separate charge controller(incl.), and a battery charger(not incl.) for generator input.
-Change ‘upgrade’ selection to see differences.
+A Standalone Inverter has a standard 3-pin plug point, but requires a separate charge controller(incl.), and a battery charger(not incl.) for generator input.

 Need Help Buying a Kit?